-All peas like a slightly alkaline soil with a pH 5.8 – 6.8 for ideal conditions.
-Lime can be added to adjust ph however most soils with some well rotted compost and manure added 2-3 weeks before planting will be OK for snow peas.
+All peas like a slightly acidic soil with a pH 5.8 – 6.8 for ideal conditions.
+Lime can be added to adjust pH up the scale (more alkaline, or Aluminium sulphate to adjust it down (more acidic) if needed, however most soils with some well rotted compost and manure added 2-3 weeks before planting will be OK for snow peas.

 Snow peas are a climbing pea so they will need a frame to climb on, as young plants are tender we suggest putting this in place before planting the seeds to prevent damage.
 A simple sturdy frame made from wire, trellis or bamboo around 1.5 to 2m tall will do the job nicely.